manish200001/linux/Linux-Assignment-4.md

 grep development_team /etc/group
 ```
 ****![](https://lh7-us.googleusercontent.com/-_wTOoaONy2ymlrkQcejEZb2ZCpHxA7gAg0Pp6AySXTLJtJf2noHmcnqR4-UOWOC1NiEPyl8kUBJRwYKHw2Bwa-yICNkPVm3QCJxx-khv8CBqQY7Dk18u_LIASJLCyDguEKYuTmZoWVUXUhsGCC2jNM)****

+**Q22.
+Implement a password policy that requires users to change their passwords every 90 days.
+Apply this policy to all existing and new user accounts.**

 **Q23.
 Manually lock the user account "john\_doe."
 Attempt to log in as "john\_doe" to confirm that the account is locked.
 Then, unlock the account.**
 ```